Plains coreopsis

 It often grows in disturbed areas such as roadsides and cultivated fields.

 Description

 Growing quickly, Coreopsis tinctoria attains heights of 12-40 in.
 Its leaves are pinnately-divided, glabrous and tend to thin at the top of the plant where numerous 1 to 1+1/2 in flower heads sit atop slender stems.

 Flower heads are brilliant yellow with maroon or brown disc florets of various sizes.
 Flowering typically occurs in mid-summer.
 The small, slender seeds germinate in fall (overwintering as a low rosette) or early spring.
 Ray florets have notched tips.
-Its native habitats include prairie, plains, meadows, pastures, savannas, roadsides, and pond banks.
-The Latin specific epithet tinctoria refers to its use in dyeing.